elixir-europe-training/ELIXIR-Training-SPLASH/pages/about/editorial_board.md

 * Provide timely feedback for improving the quality of the content, according to the style guide.
 * Formatting content according to templates.
 * Join the <regular> editorial meeting.
-* Manage a Github repository.
+* Manage a GitHub repository.

 ### Call for joining us